vistorian/vistorian.github.io/tutorials.md

 Following the Intro and Overview, this live tutorial helps you using the Vistorian with a hands-on example and data provided by us.

-* Please sign-up here [through our meetup](https://www.meetup.com/meetup-group-vBHbCmgh/events/278396088) so we get an estimate of attendees.
+* Please sign-up [here](https://forms.office.com/pages/responsepage.aspx?id=sAafLmkWiUWHiRCgaTTcYdq3SNqISWFIlXnF7WoUW-RURUJPOElJTzU0NEpHOEszVUwyWTlOUkYyRy4u) so we get an estimate of attendees.
 * Link to join: [https://ed-ac-uk.zoom.us/j/86565723021](https://ed-ac-uk.zoom.us/j/86565723021)
 * Meeting ID: 865 6572 3021
 * Passcode: zCh64MpW